-Are you planning a visit to Washington DC?
-Our tourist scavenger hunt on the west side of the National Mall will take you through most of Washington’s Monuments from the White House to the Lincoln Memorial and the many war memorials along the way!
+Are you looking for things to do in Washington DC?
+Our tourist scavenger hunt on the west side of the National Mall will take you through most of the Washington Monuments from the White House, all the way to the Lincoln Memorial, including the many war memorials along the way!

 Washington is the capital of the United States and is located along the Potomac River in the District of Columbia, surrounded by the state of Maryland.

 - The White House

 - Martin Luther King Jr. Memorial

 - Vietnam Veterans Memorial

 - National World War II Memorial

 - Daughters of the American Revolution

 As a matter of fact, we have visited Washington on a few occasions since 2010, including this scavenger hunt in 2019.

 - Starting point: Outside the Ellipse Visitor Pavilion, at 15th and, E St NW, Washington, DC 20500, USA.